unfoldedcircle/integration-denonavr/README.md

 that has everything in it, including the Python runtime and all required modules and native libraries.

-To do that, we use [PyInstaller](https://pyinstaller.org/), but it needs to run on the target architecture as `PyInstaller` does not support cross compilation.
+To do that, we use [PyInstaller](https://pyinstaller.org/), but it needs to run on the target architecture as `PyInstaller` does not support cross-compilation.

 The `--onefile` option to create a one-file bundled executable should be avoided: